dekorateio/dekorate/docs/documentation/helm.md

 mvn clean package -Ddekorate.push=true -Ddekorate.docker.registry=<container registry url> -Ddekorate.docker.group=<your group>
 ```

-This command will push the image into the container registry to be available for the cluster when deploying.
+This command will push the image to a container registry and will become available when a pod or container is created.

 Finally, let's use Helm to deploy it into the cluster: